-Emulate IBM Model M Space Saver Bucklespring Keyboard Sound In Laptops
+How To Enable Bucklespring Keyboard Sound In Linux - OSTechNix

 To temporarily silence the bucklespring's sound, press ScrollLock twice.
 You can silence it when entering secrets.

+That's all for now.
+In this guide, we learned how to emulate IBM Model M space saver bucklespring keyboard sound using Bucklespring project in Linux.
+It is also a fun project for anyone who wants to learn more about sound emulation.

-Now go on and annoy the hell out of your co-workers with your keyboard sound.
+Now go on and annoy your co-workers with your keyboard sound.
 To be honest, it is not that annoying in my opinion!
 I quite like this sound.
 I think I will keep using it for a while.
-Give it a try and let us know your thoughts on this program in the comment section below.

 Resource:

-Feature image credit – wikipedia.
+Feature image credit - Wikipedia.